-The town of Kilgore, Texas was founded in 1872 by C.M.
-“Buck” Kilgore, whose family first settled in nearby Danville.
+C.M.
+“Buck” Kilgore, whose family first settled in nearby Danville, founded the town of Kilgore (Texas) in 1872.
 When the International and Great Northern Railroad came to East Texas and located its terminal four miles west Danville, Mr. Kilgore realized the advantages of living near the railroad and moved his family to a new home near the depot located in present-day Kilgore.

 In 1873, Professor Isaac Alexander, a prominent educator, established the Alexander Institute in Kilgore and operated a very successful educational institution until it was moved in 1894 to Jacksonville, Texas, where it became Lon Morris College.
 Gregg County made its first serious attempt at a uniform school system in 1893 by dividing the county into eleven districts.
 By 1912, the Kilgore School District was a better-than-average school district in the state with an area of 25 square miles and an enrollment of 125 students.